raycast/extensions/extensions/google-cloud-platform-search/README.md

 Moreover, you can browse the available products in the Console and open them in the browser.

-Note that the projects are queried using the [Resource Manager API](https://cloud.google.com/resource-manager/docs), is free and has no quota limits.
+Note that the projects are queried using the [Resource Manager API](https://cloud.google.com/resource-manager/docs), which is free and has no quota limits.

 ### Search Documentation Products
 Search the available products in Google Cloud, and open the documentation link.